Call us now 01722 718444

 About the Challenge

-Three-quarters of Japan’s terrain is mountainous and heavily forested, yet many of us know more about the country’s unique culture and advanced technology than its natural beauty … this challenging mountain trek aims to change that!
+Three-quarters of Japan’s terrain is mountainous and heavily forested, yet we generally know more about its unique culture and food than its natural beauty … this trek aims to change that!

-Watch this space for our extension option coming soon!
+Watch this space for our Kyoto extension option coming soon!

 Dates & Prices